nejcskofic/sqlgraphql/README.md

 ## Done
 - Simple select using ORM queries (explicit columns or whole entity) or core queries
+- Mapping of sqlalchemy types to GQL types (including enums and json data)
+- Sorting
+- Filtering and composite filters (with _and, _or and _not to compose complex filters)

 ## Planned features
 - Transformation of all common sqlalchemy types to GQL type